acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 ## How to use dbt

-dbt has 2 main components: *dbt core* and *dbt cloud*
+dbt has 2 main components: *dbt Core* and *dbt Cloud*

 - ***dbt Core***: open-source project that allows the data transformation

     - Builds and runs a dbt project (.sql and .yaml files)

-    - Includes SQLQ compilation magic, macros and database adapters
+    - Includes SQL compilation magic, macros and database adapters
     - Includes a CLI interface to run dbt commands locally
     - open-source and free to use